Skip to main content Skip to secondary navigation

 About the Technology

-Food allergy is a serious, potentially life-threatening immunological response to food that affects over 33 million people in the United States and is increasing in prevalence.
+Food allergy is a serious, potentially life-threatening immunological response to food that is increasing in prevalence.
 Current methods for food allergy diagnosis and assessment rely heavily on directly challenging patients with an allergen, as is the case with the skin prick test (SPT) or the current gold standard, the oral food challenge.
-Routinely run tests, allergen-specific IgE blood test and the SPT, are widely known to be inaccurate, but, despite this understanding, food allergy diagnostics have not changed for over 50 years.
+Routinely run tests, allergen-specific IgE blood test and the SPT, are widely known to be inaccurate.
+Yet food allergy diagnostics have not changed for over 50 years.

 Team Members